leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/baking.rst

    (by adjusting the ray distance) or manually (by specifying an object to use).
    When not using a cage the rays will conform to the mesh normals.
 This produces glitches on the edges, but it is a preferable method when baking into planes to avoid the need of adding extra loops around the edges.

-Ray Distance
-   Distance to use for the inward ray cast when using selected to active.
-   Ray distance is only available when not using *Cage*.
+   Cage Object
+      Object to use as cage instead of calculating the cage from the active object with the *Cage Extrusion*.

 Cage Extrusion
    Distance to use for the inward ray cast when using *Selected to Active* and *Cage*.
    The inward rays are casted from a version of the active object with disabled Edge Split Modifiers.
    Hard splits (e.g. when the Edge Split Modifier is applied) should be avoided because they will lead to non-smooth normals around the edges.
-Cage
-   Object to use as cage instead of calculating the cage from the active object with the *Cage Extrusion*.

    .. note::